harmanvir1995/CSV_to_LaTeX/README.md

 # CSV_to_LaTeX
-Converts a CSV file into LaTeX file.
+Reads a Comma Seperated File(CSV) file and then convnrts it into LaTeX code as an output file.